danbonfil/danbonfil.github.io/cv.md

 ### Debt Capital Markets Analyst — Mexican Ministry of Finance, SHCP (01.2014–11.2015)

-Participated in debt issuance and liability management of foreign-denominated Federal Government debt
-Contributed to the first 100-year sovereign euro-denominated bond issuance (4% due 2115 for €1.5 billion)
-Conducted due diligence and prepared 8-10K reports for the SEC in coordination with legal counsel and the Central Bank
-Coordinated, managed, and negotiated with major investment banks’ Fixed Income/FX departments
+Participated in structuring, issuance, and liability management of foreign-denominated Federal Government debt Contributed to the €1.5bn 100-year euro-denominated sovereign bond issuance (4\% due 2115) Conducted due diligence and prepared SEC 8-K/10-K disclosures in coordination with legal counsel and the Central Bank Coordinated and negotiated with major investment banks’ DCM, Fixed Income, and FX desks during issuance processes Assessed buy-side pricing and demand to achieve cost-efficient issuance, stable demand, and low volatility during placement

 ---